-CPAP Lawsuit: Cancer and Lung Injury Claims Lawyer
+CPAP Lawsuit: Cancer and Lung Injury Claims Lawyer – Updated for 2024

-February 22, 2023 | Attorney, Matthew Dolman
+January 22, 2024 | Attorney, Matthew Dolman

 CPAP manufacturer Philips Respironics has recalled millions of sleep apnea CPAP and BiPAP machines and ventilators.
-This manufacturer, best known in America for its home appliances and medical equipment, is now the target of a multidistrict litigation due to the harmful effects of their products.
+This manufacturer, best known in America for its home appliances and medical equipment, is now the target of multidistrict litigation (MDL) due to the harmful effects of their products.
 The Philips CPAP lawsuit MDL seeks to compensate victims who have suffered dangerous and unexpected side effects, including cancer, from their sleep apnea machines.

 The Philips CPAP Recall Lawsuit